20th Special Forces Group: 1990s

-Operation Enduring Freedom (OEF)
+2000s–present

 The 3rd Battalion, 20th Special Forces Group deployed a significant number of its battalion headquarters to augment the Combined Joint Special Operations Task Force - Afghanistan (CJSOTF-A).
 At the time the CJSOTF-A was led and manned by the 3rd Special Forces Group.
-The 3rd Battalion also provided companies to the fight in the early states of OEF.
+The 3rd Battalion also provided companies to the fight in the early states of Operation Enduring Freedom.
 The 20th Special Forces Group headquarters and support staff was activated in the spring of 2002, trained up at Fort McClellan, Alabama, and then deployed to Afghanistan to lead and man the CJSOTF-A. It was augmented by several officers and NCOs of 7th Special Forces Group.
 In addition, the 1st Battalion deployed to Karshi-Khanabad Air Base, "K2," in Uzbekistan and basing AOBs and teams throughout northern and eastern Afghanistan.
 At the same time a battalion of the 19th Special Forces Group was based at Kabul Military Training Center just north of Kabul to train up the initial battalions of the Afghan National Army.
 The 2nd Battalion, 7th Group was based at Kandahar.
 2nd Battalion 20th Special Forces Group would replace 1st Battalion at K2 in 2003.
 At this point, the entire unit had deployed to Afghanistan.
 The 20th Special Forces Group would continue to deploy its companies and battalions to Afghanistan for almost two decades.
 In addition, numerous individuals would serve as augmentees to several different organizations in Afghanistan over the years.
 The 20th Special Forces Group headquarters and support company was activated in 2011 and deployed to Afghanistan to augment the CJSOTF-A, and CFSOCC-A.

-Operations Iraqi Freedom (OIF)

-Several individual augmentees from the 20th Special Forces Group served with various units in Iraq in the early stages (2003-2004) of the conflict - to include the CJSOTF-AP.
+Several individual augmentees from the 20th Special Forces Group served with various units in Iraq in the early stages (2003–2004) of the conflict - to include the CJSOTF-AP.
 Eventually almost all of the 20th Special Forces Group battalions and companies would rotate at least one time through Iraq from 2006 to 2011.

-Operation Inherent Resolve (OIR)

-Several companies and numerous individual augmentees would deploy in support of OIR to Iraq.
+Several companies and numerous individual augmentees would deploy in support of Operation Inherent Resolve to Iraq.